AMCLab/Synthetic-data---Generator-and-results/README.md

 ### Summary

 This repository contains all the scripts necessary to replicate the results presented in the synthetic data paper.
+It also contains instructions and code on generating synthetic lacey carbon on ultra-thin carbon grids.

-This repository and these instructions were developed to work on a linux OS.
+NB: This repository and these instructions were developed to work using a linux OS.

 ### Instructions